 And the Results are In!

-(Note that I may be off on the flowering times.)
+(Note that I may be off on the flowering times in Texas.)

 Vinca minor – Can get aggressive.
 Trim ruthlessly or let it run behind your garden scene.
 Flowers in late spring, early summer.